SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/I - Artificial Neural Networks.md

 ## Multilayer Neural Networks

 - Multilayer ANNs are feed-forward neural networks i.e. the nodes in one layer are only connected to the nodes in the next layer.
+Input Layer → Hidden Layer(s) → Output Layer.
 - Each node takes in the inputs and passes it through an **integration function** followed by an **activation function**.

 ### Integration Functions